knowledgetranslation/process/how_to_make_a_quality_website.md

 	* Make sure multiple team members test.
 Fresh eyes are crucial.

-1. Fix any problems that arose during browser testing.
+1. Fix any problems that arise during browser testing.

 	* If there were problems to fix, return to step 1.

 1. Conduct automated markup[^48] and accessibility[^4] validation.

-1. Fix any problems that arose during validity testing.
+1. Fix any problems that arise during validity testing.

 	* If there were problems to fix, return to step 1.

 1. Conduct automated performance testing[^49][^50][^51][^52][^53].

-1. Fix any problems that arose during performance testing.
+1. Fix any problems that arise during performance testing.

 	* Good performance should take priority over good aesthetics.
 Ideally you can achieve both, but in cases of conflict, optimize for performance.[^54]